voken1/docs/whitepaper/token_and_distribution_plan.rst

 Total 35 billion, absolute majority amount will be handed over to the users
 ---------------------------------------------------------------------------

-The team and the early investors held only 22% of the total, in which the project team held 12% total using an open smart contract address and locked all balance for 3 years, while the balance of the early investors is locked up by 80%.
+The team and the early investors held only 25.47% of the total, and most of them are freezed.

-78% of the Vokens will ultimately be held by users, with 53.11% of sales being the largest share, while the remaining 18.89% will be used for community rewards, and 5% for application development support plan.
+74.53% of the Vokens will ultimately be held by users.

 Plan of distribution